IRL2/nanover-docs/source/concepts/applications.rst

 Play area
 ~~~~~~~~~~

-A client, typically in the case of a VR client, can share the a rough
+A client, typically in the case of a VR client, can share a rough
 boundary within which the user can safely move.
 This is used to visually
 indicate the range of motion for each user, and is especially useful for
-colocation and seeing the results of the radial orientation function.
+colocated setups, or seeing the results of the :ref:`radial orient <radial-orient>`
+function for distributed setups.

 The play area is defined as four points, each as a vector of 3 XYZ values, in
 server space, that form a quadrilateral.
 The play area is defined as a